 if indeed it was in vain?

-Paul refuses to believe that they will continue to turn their backs on grace.
+Paul refused to believe they would continue turning their backs on grace.
 This softens his position to some degree leaving open the possibility that they would return to grace.

 There is a natural tendency to revert to legalism and away from grace.

 Satan loves to get Christians to turn their backs on grace.
 He draws us into legalism by appealing to our pride.